 - More about the brain from the Children's University

 - The funny bone (not actually a bone at all!) explained

 - Understand more about neuroscience on the Brain Diaries website and play games and watch videos about how our brains grow and learn

-- Find out more about the nervous system and how information is passed along the nervous system
+- Find out more about how the brain works and how information is passed along the nervous system

-- Discover how your brain celss talk to each other and what different brains are made of
+- Discover how your brain cells talk to each other and what different brains are made of